dalesteam/dales/INSTALL.md

 Installing DALES
 ================

-These are installation instruuctions for DALES.
+These are installation instructions for DALES.
 See also the [installation notes](https://github.com/dalesteam/dales/wiki/Installation-notes) in the DALES wiki for further notes on specific systems.

 DEPENDENCIES
 ------------